noirh8/HTML-CSS/README.md

 # HTML-CSS
-Where I submit some simple website that I try in free time
+Where I submit some simple websites that I try in free time